 COMPARISON

-No-code works for simple tasks, but custom Python automation is better when the workflow needs reliability, observability, control, or private deployment.
+Compare Zapier alternative and Make vs Zapier options, then decide when custom Python automation is better for reliability, observability, control, or private deployment.

 Comparison between custom automation and no-code tools.